Reporting Boundary: Belfast, Birmingham, Cardiff, Exeter, Glasgow, Leeds, Newcastle and Newtown offices

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-This is The National Lottery Community Fund’s second year of business carbon footprint reporting and Planet Mark certification.
-Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.
+This is The National Lottery Community Fund’s third year of business carbon footprint reporting and Planet Mark certification.
+In this Decade of Action, the company wants to ensure that they are a force for good: positively transforming society and the planet by measuring its own impact on the environment.

 “This is an incredible set of results from the team at The National Lottery Community Fund.
 We are used to seeing the fantastic impacts the fund has across the country with its many projects, but it is fantastic to see that positive change starts from within.
 The work done to reduce the fund’s climate impact will have fantastic impacts, on the planet, on their staff, and crucially on the beneficiaries of their projects.
 I am proud to work with The National Lottery Community Fund and hope to make more positive change again in the future.”